STAT545-UBC-hw-2019-20/stat545-hw-hadleyd2/hw04/README.md

-# STAT 545A: Assignemnt 04
+# STAT 545A: Assignment 04
-This repository holds files for [Assignment 4](https://stat545.stat.ubc.ca/evaluation/hw04/hw04/).
+This directory holds files for [Assignment 4](https://stat545.stat.ubc.ca/evaluation/hw04/hw04/).

-## For Peer Reviewers and TAs
+## For Instructors, TA's, and Peer Reviewers

 You can view the html output for my assignment using GitHub pages by clicking this [link](https://stat545-ubc-hw-2019-20.github.io/stat545-hw-hadleyd2/hw04/hw04_tidy.html).